strow/kcarta-matlab/docs/kcarta.rst

-The temperatures in the spectroscopic database are computed at the Standard Profile, as well as ten temperature offsets (in increments of
-$\pm$ 10K) on either side of the Standard Profile.
-These optical depth tables are compressed using a Singular Value Decomposition (<span>SVD</span>) technique, to produce our <span>kCompressed</span>
+The temperatures in the spectroscopic database are computed at the Standard Profile, as well as ten temperature offsets (in increments of :math:`\pm` 10K) on either side of the Standard Profile.
+These optical depth tables are compressed using a Singular Value Decomposition (SVD) technique, to produce our kCompressed database.
-database.

-The current spectroscopic compressed tables use the
-<span>HITRAN98</span> database for both line-parameters and
-cross-sections.
-The full and first-order $CO_{2}$ linemixing is from refining the modeling undertaken by David Tobin.
-It should be more accurate than that currently in <span>GENLN2</span>. in addition, we have used the latest O2 and N2 continuum models (see Lafferty and J.-M.
-Hartmann et al in Applied Optics 1996, 1997).
+The current spectroscopic compressed tables use the HITRAN98 database for both line-parameters and cross-sections.
+The full and first-order :math:`CO_{2}` linemixing is from refining the modeling undertaken by David Tobin.
+It should be more accurate than that currently in GENLN2. in addition, we have used the latest O2 and N2 continuum models (see Lafferty and J.-M. Hartmann et al in Applied Optics 1996, 1997).
 Other updates to spectroscopy include the “local” water lineshape as defined by CKD.

 To compute the absorption coefficients for an arbitrary profile, the look-up tables are interpolated in temperature, and scaled in gas